 The researchers cite examples such as a major bank that introduced a credit card designed to inspire an emotional connection within its millennial customer base.
 As a result of connecting with their customers’ values, the bank found that use among that segment increased by 70% and new account growth rose by 40%.
 In the consumer products space, the manufacturer of a leading household cleaner not only reversed their slide in market share but moved into double-digit growth territory within a year of launching product messaging designed to maximize emotional connection.
 And a nationwide apparel retailer shifted its buyer experience to focus on emotionally connected customer segments, seeing same-store sales growth skyrocket more than threefold.

-It’s important for salespeople to be aware of what their customer value and recognize that value is a more expansive and powerful concept than ROI.
+It’s important for salespeople to be aware of what their customers value and recognize that value is a more expansive and powerful concept than ROI.
 By properly understanding and leveraging these emotional motivators, we can achieve greater levels of growth and profitability while greatly enhancing the satisfaction of our buyers.

 So the question is, when making a purchasing decision, what subjective feelings does YOUR ideal customer value?